Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ## Incident Response Plan
 **CIRT - Cyber Incident Response Team**
 *This group is responsible for responding to security breaches, viruses and other potentially catastrophic incidents in enterprises that face significant security risks.
 In addition to technical specialists capable of dealing with specific threats, it should include experts who can guide enterprise executives on appropriate communication in the wake of such incidents.
-The CIRT normally operates in conjunction with other enterprise groups, such as site security, public-relations and disaster recovery teams.
-(See cyber incident and CIRP.*
+The CIRT normally operates in conjunction with other enterprise groups, such as site security, public-relations and disaster recovery teams.*

 - A group of people whose job is to response to all incident
 - Full or part time - or both